Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "Nah, I got unlimited smug in my meal plan!
 So c’mon, les’ go have some fun!"

-"I still have to cook your order, and close shop…"
+"I still have to cook your order, and close shop..."

-"Ugh, *fine…"* He plopped his rear end down and sat patiently, which was about all he *could* do.
+"Ugh, *fine..."* He plopped his rear end down and sat patiently, which was about all he *could* do.
 Leela knew perfectly well that he would have gladly helped her clean up... if only he could actually fit.

 "So, what miracle did you manage this time?"